sivadboon/Image-Generator/Image Generator App/README.md

 - **Text-to-Image Generation**: Users can input a description and generate images based on the text provided using OpenAI's API.
 - **Speech-to-Text Integration**: 🎤 Users can also speak their description using the Web Speech API, and the app will convert it into text for generating the image.
 - **Multiple Image Generation**: Users can select the number of images (up to 4) they want to generate.
-- **Countdown Timer**: A real-time countdown shows the estimated time remaining for image generation, enhancing the user experience.
-- **Loading Spinner**: A loading animation is displayed during the image generation process to keep users informed.
 - **Responsive Design**: The app is designed to work across desktop and mobile devices.

 ## Tech Stack